 - Riddle for the Ages: What Is Behind the Window?

-- Road Trip Episode: The third part.
+- Road Trip Plot: The third part.
 There's also Mary Watson, who relates her 1977 summer, when she and others hit the road from France to Spain.

 - Unreliable Narrator: everybody, but Heimito Künst takes the cake.
 He is convinced Jews are creating an atomic bomb under Israel.
 Yeah.